gkoutos-group/hivae/README.md

 This modular wrapper was written by Andreas Karwath (a.karwath@bham.ac.uk) and Fathy Shalaby.

 The original coding was done by Alfredo Nazabal (anazabal@turing.ac.uk) et al. written in Python and details can be found in this [paper](https://doi.org/10.1016/j.patcog.2020.107501).
+The original code can be found here: https://github.com/probabilistic-learning/HI-VAE

 This is an extenstion of implementations as easy to use Python library, upgraded for tensorflow2.